Discover the world through travel & beyond!

 Climbing the Sleeping Bear Dunes is fun for all ages (Photo courtesy of Traverse City Convention & Visitors Bureau)

-Traverse City’s downtown area offers many amusements for kids, many of which involve miniature golf.
-Forget preconceived notions about mini-golf just being mazes of dreary putting greens and a way to frustrate children—the Traverse City courses are creative and tend to be part of broader amusement centers that include go-karts and arcades.
+Traverse City’s downtown area offers amusements for kids, many of which involve miniature golf.
+Forget preconceived notions about mini golf just being mazes of dreary putting greens and a way to frustrate children.
+The Traverse City courses are creative and tend to be part of broader amusement centers that include go-karts and arcades.

 Pirate’s Cove is a worthy franchise that offers a mountainous course with pirate-inspired holes.
 Surprisingly, it’s not overly corny.
 Even its obligatory wooden ships and creaky cells are nicely incorporated.

 Should it rain during your vacation or your family prefers to stay inside, Lucky Jack’s beckons.
-Billed as “Northern Michigan’s Largest Indoor Family Fun Center,” it's a 12,000-square-foot complex that has bowling, bumper cars, arcades, and pizza.
+It’s billed as “Northern Michigan’s Largest Indoor Family Fun Center.”
+This 2,000-square-foot complex has bowling, bumper cars, arcades, and pizza.

 Miniature golf at Pebble Brook in downtown Traverse City, Michigan (Photo courtesy of Traverse City Convention & Visitors Bureau)